getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/adding-code.md

 3. Go to your issues stream, select both the frontend and backend projects, and click on the newest issue.

-4. Within the newest issue click on the `transaction_id` and you will be redirected to the Issues Stream with both issues related to one another displayed.
+4. In your newest issue click on the `transaction_id` and you will be redirected to the Issues Stream with both issues related to one another displayed.

 ![Import and Configure SDK]({% asset guides/integrate-backend/issue_with_transaction_id.png @path %})